highcharts/highcharts-declarations-generator/README.md

 Takes recent meta dumps for options + methods, and generates a `.d.ts` file.

 ## Running

-    npm install
+> npm install
-    node bin/generate.js
+> npm start

-..puts the dictionary in `dist/`.
+...puts the dictionary in `dist/`.

 ## Patches

 Some things are hot patched.
 These are things that make sense in the regular API, but not so much in TypeScript.

 The patches are located in `patches/patches.json`.